DVM000/smart_camera_trap_research/doc/README.md

 # Operating System

-The prototype was tested on Rasbian GNU/Linux 10 (buster) kernel Linux 6.1.61-v8+ aarch64 32 bits (legacy).
+This branch was tested on Debian GNU/Linux 12 (bookworm) kernel Linux 6.6.62+rpt-rpi-v8 64 bits.
-We are working on an enhanced version using Raspberry Pi Operating System (bookworm) aarch64 64 bits.

 # Summary of implemented functionalities